cvc5/ethos/user_manual.md

 ## Checker Response

-After successfully parsing an input file with no errors, the Ethos will respond with one of two possibilities:
+After successfully parsing an input file with no errors, Ethos will respond with one of two possibilities:

 - `incomplete` if it parsed any `step` or `step-pop` application that referenced a proof rule that was marked with the attribute `:sorry`, or
 - `correct` otherwise.